 DISCOVERY’S MODERN SLAVERY STATEMENT

-This statement outlines our actions and activities in 2018 regarding efforts to combat slavery and human trafficking within our business and supply chain, and is provided to comply with the Modern Slavery Act.
+This statement outlines our actions and activities in 2019 regarding efforts to combat slavery and human trafficking within our business and supply chain and is provided to comply with the Modern Slavery Act.

 Discovery, Inc. (Nasdaq: DISCA, DISCB, DISCK) is a global leader in real life entertainment, serving a passionate audience of superfans around the world with content that inspires, informs and entertains.
 Discovery delivers over 8,000 hours of original programming each year and has category leadership across deeply loved content genres around the world.
-Available in 220 countries and territories and nearly 50 languages, Discovery is a platform innovator, reaching viewers on all screens, including TV Everywhere products such as the GO portfolio of apps; direct-to-consumer streaming services such as Eurosport Player and MotorTrend OnDemand; digital-first and social content from Group Nine Media; a landmark natural history and factual content partnership with the BBC; and a strategic alliance with PGA TOUR to create the international home of golf.
-Discovery’s portfolio of premium brands includes Discovery Channel, HGTV, Food Network, TLC, Investigation Discovery, Travel Channel, MotorTrend, Animal Planet and Science Channel, as well as OWN: Oprah Winfrey Network in the U.S., Discovery Kids in Latin America, and Eurosport, the leading provider of locally relevant, premium sports and Home of the Olympic Games across Europe.
+Available in 220 countries and territories and nearly 50 languages, Discovery is a platform innovator, reaching viewers on all screens, including TV Everywhere products such as the GO portfolio of apps; direct-to-consumer streaming services such as Eurosport Player, Food Network Kitchen and MotorTrend OnDemand; digital-first and social content from Group Nine Media; a landmark natural history and factual content partnership with the BBC; and a strategic alliance with PGA TOUR to create the international home of golf.
+Discovery’s portfolio of premium brands includes Discovery Channel, HGTV, Food Network, TLC, Investigation Discovery, Travel Channel, MotorTrend, Animal Planet, Science Channel, and the forthcoming multi-platform JV with Chip and Joanna Gaines, Magnolia, as well as OWN: Oprah Winfrey Network in the U.S., Discovery Kids in Latin America, and Eurosport, the leading provider of locally relevant, premium sports and Home of the Olympic Games across Europe.
 For more information, please visit corporate.discovery.com and follow @DiscoveryIncTV across social platforms.

-The Code offers resources for further help and advice, including how to raise concerns—for example, via the ethics hotline, which is available both internally and externally.
-Also, there are global including local policies underpinning and elaborating on the principles set forth in the Code.
+The Code offers resources including how to raise concerns or potential violations including instances that may give rise to an enhanced risk of slavery or human trafficking via the Discovery EthicsPoint hotline, which is available both internally and externally.
+Also, there are global policies underpinning and elaborating on the principles set forth in the Code.

-Discovery’s Code of Ethics now includes a section on human rights.
+Additionally, our Code includes a section on human rights.
 We recognise and respect all labour and employment laws, including those respecting freedom of association, privacy, equal employment opportunity and child labour, wherever we operate.
 We believe that working positively and directly with employees best serves their interests.

 Supply Chain and Corporate Operations